pspringer/AlluxioWorker/README.md

 1. Invoke the Alluxio client, within the bin directory, with the command "./alluxio fs cat /when"
 1. Verify that the client types out the contents of the *when* file that you created previously
 #### How It Works
+The Alluxio master component knows about the file system, such as file names and directories and so on.
+The worker in this repository knows what IP and port number (19998) to use to communicate with the master.
+It registers itself, and the client, once it starts up, queries the master for this information.
+The client uses that information to initiate a connection to the worker if it needs the contents of a file.
+The worker acts like a file or data server, sending the file contents directly to the client.